Microsoft Surface pro and Macbook Pro

 As for Surface Pro 3, well, I’d love to review it, and more importantly, I’d love to put it in the hands of our classically trained illustrator so she can put it through its paces and render a verdict on its usefulness as an artist’s digital tablet, but so far haven’t had any luck getting time with the new device.
 But hey, if Microsoft wants to let us borrow one, we could probably work something out!

 Oh, I almost forgot: buy Microsoft’s extended warranty for Surface Pro, no matter what version you purchase.
-It’ll pay off if anything ever goes wacky with your device, and it even offers accidental damage protection, which is usually pretty expensive if it’s offered at all.
+It’ll pay off if anything ever goes wacky with your device, and it even offers accidental damage protection, which is usually pretty expensive if offered at all.